getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 #### "Polymorphism" Revisited

 Let's examine this statement: `Vehicle.drive.call( this )`.
-This is what we'll call "explicit pseudo-polymorphism".
+This is what I call "explicit pseudo-polymorphism".
 Recall in our previous pseudo-code this line was `inherited:drive()`, which we called "relative polymorphism".

 JavaScript does not have (prior to ES6; see Appendix A) a facility for relative polymorphism.
 So, **because both `Car` and `Vehicle` had a function of the same name: `drive()`**, to distinguish a call to one or the other, we must make an absolute (not relative) reference.
 We explicitly specify the `Vehicle` object by name, and call the `drive()` function on it.